curious-liberal/dotfiles/README.md

 I don't like to use sudo as it has had several vulnerabilities in the past such as buffer-overflow and more.
 Doas is the superior option.
 Install it and run the following as root:  `echo "permit persist :wheel" > /etc/doas.conf

 ### USBguard

+Basically stops rubber ducky attacks and any unauthorised USB device accessing the system

 Install usbguard and then enable it with  `doas systemctl enable usbguard --now`